cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 RUN git clone --recursive --depth 1 --branch 1.25.5 git://git.ghostscript.com/mupdf.git mupdf
 ```

-Finally, OSS-Fuzz Dockerfiles rely on environment variables like `$SRC`,
+Finally, OSS-Fuzz Dockerfiles rely on environment variable `$SRC`,
-which we won't be using, so they should be removed.
+which is a variable defined by OSS-Fuzz, and we won't be using it,
+so it should be replaced with `/app` directory.
-Instead, copy `build.sh`, `corpus.tar.gz`, and any other dependencies into the `/app` directory.
+And instead, copy `build.sh`, `corpus.tar.gz`, and any other dependencies into the `/app` directory.

 Generally, aside from the steps mentioned above, any steps in the build process
 that only need to be run once before compiling the project should be included in the `Dockerfile`.